-An engine or machine is not placed on the market until the individual unit is physically available within the EU for distribution or use.
-This means, at a minimum, it must be complete and ready to be shipped from a factory within the EU or cleared customs into the EU, and, most importantly, there must additionally be an offer or an agreement for the transfer of ownership or possession, i.e. it must be sold, hired, leased, loaned or gifted to another entity or at least offered for sale, hire, lease, loan or gift to another entity.
+An engine or machine is not placed on the market until the individual unit is physically available for distribution or use.
+This means, at a minimum, it must be complete and ready to be shipped from the factory where it is produced, and, most importantly, there must additionally be an offer or an agreement for the transfer of ownership or possession to an entity located in the EU, i.e. it must be sold, hired, leased, loaned or gifted to another entity or at least offered for sale, hire, lease, loan or gift to another entity.

-In line with the Blue Guide of the European Commission, where the engine or machine is within the EU in the stocks of the manufacturer (or the authorised representative established in the Union) or the importer, the engine is only considered placed on the market where the product is made available, that is, when it is being supplied for distribution, consumption or use (see question 2.1 for the interpretation of 'being supplied').
+In line with the Blue Guide of the European Commission, where the engine or machine is within the EU in the stocks of the manufacturer (or the authorised representative established in the Union)

+or the importer, the engine is only considered placed on the market where the product is made available, that is, when it is being supplied for distribution, consumption or use (see question 2.1 for the interpretation of 'being supplied').

-A further explanation can be found in the Blue Guide of the European Commission, where placing on the market is further explained in detail in article 2.3.
+A further explanation can be found in the Blue Guide of the European Commission, where placing on the market is further explained in detail in article 2.3 and in the European Commission's Brexit preparedness notice 'Type approval (motor vehicles, certain other vehicles and engines) - Questions and answers'1.